 In fact, neither group need have worried.
 Ken Clarke (he had previously been Kenneth but like Anthony Wedgewood Benn and Anthony Blair, this was seen as too posh) was a successful Chancellor as he had been a successful Home Secretary in the year before 1993.
 It is true, the Tories never regained their reputation for economic competence under him, but this was hardly his fault.
 The shambles of Black Wednesday in 1992 during which interest rates rose fifteen times in one day put paid to that.
 Major was very lucky to survive.

-The simple answer is that the Tories had been driven bonkers by their 1997 defeat and were prepared to follow whatever their elderly ex-leader Lady Thatcher said.
-And she endorsed the former Welsh Secretary William Hague.
+The simple answer is that the Tories had been driven to eccentric extremes by their 1997 defeat and were prepared to follow whatever their elderly former leader Lady Thatcher said.
+And she endorsed the former Welsh Secretary, William Hague.

 Hague, had however, been anti-European and endorsed by Lady Thatcher.
 Even more crazily, this was enough to push Tories towards Iain Duncan Smith instead of Clarke in 2001.
-This proved an even more bonkers choice than Hague had been.
-IDS totally lacked the charm of his predecessor and was turned out in favour of a temporary caretaker leader Michael Howard in 2003.
+This proved an even more eccentric choice than Hague had been.
+IDS totally lacked the charm of his predecessor and was turned out in favour of a temporary caretaker leader, Michael Howard in 2003.

 In their desperation for unity, the Tories had appointed Howard without an election, something they would vilify Labour for with Gordon Brown just two years later.
 Howard had also been a disaster as Home Secretary in government and had come last in the 1997 leadership contest in which Hague had beaten Clarke.
 He did perform more effectively in 2005, reducing Blair’s majority to a still substantial 66.